padcom/grails-routing/README.md

 Sending Messages
 ================
-The plug-in provides a new method, "sendMessage", to all Controllers and Services for sending messages to endpoints.
+The plug-in provides a new service, CamelMessageService, with the following methods:

+"sendMessage", for sending messages to endpoints.
 It accepts a String endpoint and an Object message:

 ```java
 def myMessage = [name:"foo",data:"bar"]